 Lamb bhuna or 'bhuna ghosht' is a classic lamb curry that is traditionally prepared by slow cooking the lamb with the spices, tomatoes and onions.
 The word 'bhuna' literally translates to saute or stir fry.
-Lamb bhuna is unique in that the meat cooks in its own juices.
-The curry is made with a base of sautéed onions, tomatoes, spices which are cooked in their own liquids, with the need for any added water.
-This results in succulent and tender lamb pieces, and a gravy that is rich enough to coat the lamb chunks beautifully.
+In this recipe, The curry is made with a base of sautéed onions, tomatoes, spices which are cooked in their own liquids, with the need for any added water.
+You will have succulent and tender lamb pieces, and a gravy that is rich enough to coat the lamb chunks beautifully!

-Lapped up with soft naans, a vegetable pulao or just plain basmati rice, this is a meal that is perfect for the colder months, and one that makes it to our weekend menu very often.
+Lapped up with soft Indian naan, or just basmati rice, this is a comforting meal that makes it to our weekend menu very often.

-I have made this recipe in both the Instant Pot and on the stove top.
-I prefer the Instant Pot method for its quickness, as pressure cooking tenderises the meat and cooks it in half the time that stove-top cooking takes.
+I have made this recipe in both the Instant Pot and on the stovetop.
+I prefer the Instant Pot method for its quickness, as pressure cooking tenderizes the meat and cooks it in half the time that stove-top cooking takes.
 But if you want to make the curry the traditional way, you can make it on the stove-top as well.
-The masalas do get the time to mature and the gravy gets a good depth of flavour.
+The masalas do get the time to mature and the gravy gets a good depth of flavor.